dasilvajm/vllm-tools/NaviDemoSetup.md

 This should report back "SecureBoot disabled"
 <br><br>

-- Ahead of accessing the platform via SSH, install OpenSSH-Server
+- In order to access the platform via SSH, install OpenSSH-Server

 ```
 sudo apt install openssh-server -y